f4lcrum/my_dreams/my_dreams.md

 # My dreams
 My mom used to say, **You must die with one unfulfilled dream**.
 Hopefully, this repo will help me on this journey.
+To my future self - You need freedom and hope.
+For the most of the life, you didn't have neither of it.
+But still, you are young, smart and  strong.
+You can succeed.
+You can change your life.
+Believe in one lie that helps you endure such hardships.
+And that's hope.
+As my friends said, I am `free will` type of man".
+Whathever fuck that means.
+Don't ever give up.
+There is always opportunity, solution, or something.
+Anything.
+And when there is nothing left, believe in hope.
+Free will helps you to find opportunities, or at least, enjoy life.

 ## Tech related
 ### FPGA